-NuVista Energy Ltd. ("NuVista" or the "Company") is a Canadian publicly traded company incorporated in the province of Alberta.
+NuVista Energy Ltd. and its subsidiary (together "NuVista" or the "Company") is a Canadian publicly traded company incorporated in the province of Alberta.
 The Company is a condensate and natural gas company actively engaged in the development, delineation, and production of condensate, oil and natural gas reserves in the Western Canadian Sedimentary Basin.
 NuVista's focus is on the scalable and repeatable condensate-rich Montney formation in the Alberta Deep Basin.